tvl83/DeveloperDocumentation/src/content/sphero/reference.md

 True Time      | 1 to 255 | Set the required “test for levelness” time to 10*True Time (in milliseconds)

 Default values are:
-- Angle = 3
+- `Angle` = 3
-- Timeout = 15
+- `Timeout` = 15
-- True Time = 30 (300 milliseconds)
+- `True Time` = 30 (300 milliseconds)

-`True Time * 10` specifies the number of milliseconds that the pitch and roll angles must remain below the Angle Limit after the routine completes.
+`True Time * 10` specifies the number of milliseconds that the pitch and roll angles must remain below the `Angle Limit` after the routine completes.
-If one of the values exceeds the Angle Limit, the ball will self level again and the accuracy timer will start again from 0.
+If one of the values exceeds the `Angle Limit`, the ball will self level again and the accuracy timer will start again from 0.

 ### Result byte